Georgia Gilmore: 1959

-In 1957, Georgia Gilmore's son Mark was arrested and beaten by two white police officers while taking a shortcut through Oak Park, a park that was for white-only at the time.
+In 1957, Georgia Gilmore's son Mark was arrested and beaten by two white police officers while taking a shortcut through Oak Park, a park that was white-only at the time.
 African Americans had been prohibited by local ordinance from using public parks and recreational facilities.
 Gilmore was the lead plaintiff in Gilmore v.
-City of Montgomery (1959), which fought the charges in the case of Gilmore won the case on the basis that the ban was unconstitutional according to the Fourteenth Amendment.
+City of Montgomery (1959), which fought the charges her son received.
+Gilmore won the case on the basis that the ban was unconstitutional according to the Fourteenth Amendment.
 The court ruled against Montgomery's policy of segregated parks.
 The city initially responded by closing the public parks in defiance of the court case.

 1974

 In 1971, the case was reopened for continued litigation and argued to the Supreme Court.
 The City of Montgomery had reopened the public parks and recreational facilities in the early 1970s.
 The city had allowed private schools and the YMCA, which were still segregated, sole use of public parks and recreational facilities.
 Gilmore won the second case in 1974 on the basis that taxpayer's dollars were being used to fund the use of these public spaces by white-only private school's athletic programs.